Epcot’s Rose and Crown Pub with Fireworks Viewing

 Inside, you’ll find polished wood everywhere along with leaded glass touches.
 All in all, it evokes that English Pub feel.
 All it needs is a little stonework to complete the job.

-Rose and Crown Pub Fireworks Reservation Strategy
+FREE Rose and Crown Fireworks Reservation Strategy

 When trying to turn your Rose and Crown dining experience into a perfect fireworks viewing strategy, it’s all about the details.
 The first step is to secure an Advance Dining Reservation for a time that allows you to still be at Rose and Crown when the fireworks begin.